Ma7eer/linkedin-candidate-api/README.md

 - Docker & Docker compose (Run Directus instance that is hosted locally)
 - Express js (Used to create RESTAPI endpoint)

+## Instruction to run the API
+1. Clone the repo
+2. Open Docker (I just run Docker desktop)
+3. In the terminal, navigate to where the `docker-compose.yml` is located and run `docker-compose up -d`.
+This runs a Directus instance that can be accessed by navigating to: http://localhost:8055 (Confirm the port number on the `docker-compose.yml` file)
+4. Login to the dashboard using logs from the `docker-compose.yml` file
+5. To run the API type `npm start`

+NOTE: I am using the default setting for Directus Docker image which comes with a SQLite DB.
+If this is ran on any other machine than mine then you won't have any data.
+See `db_schema.txt` for the current schema.

 ## Project purpose
 I am building this project to familiarize myself with technologies that are used by my team.
 This project is meant to be a mini-useful project that can give me a general idea about Directus.